deadsmash07/deadsmash07/README.md

 **About me**

-- CSE sophomore at IIT Delhi
+- CSE Junior at IIT Delhi

 - Passionate about applying algorithms and data analysis to solve real-world problems.